 If your company or institution demands higher resources Muse Proxy can be clustered under a load balancing equipment or software by configuring sticky sessions based on cookies.

 Software can interact with Muse Proxy by using session authorization elements to migrate web sessions from servers to clients.
-Federated Search Engines, Discovery services, Crawling, Harvesting or ETL processes are usual examples.
+Federated Search Engines, Discovery services, Crawling, Harvest or ETL processes are usual examples.

 Long URLs which have more than 2047 characters cannot be navigated by some browsers as they are truncated.
 Using Tiny URL feature, such a long URL can be transformed dynamically to a shorter one.
 More than this, Muse Proxy expands this concept and allows the encapsulation of HTTP POST data and even cookies in such a Tiny URL.
 This is especially useful when integrating Muse Proxy with other pieces of software.